GPT-3 generative adversarial network (GAN)

 OpenAI has not provided extensive public commentary on future plans, but based on recent investments, democratization of AI is a clear goal of the Microsoft-OpenAI partnership, as nontechnical professionals should soon have more AI tools at their disposal that do not require AI expertise.

 Microsoft has also taken actions that seem to indicate the expected growth of OpenAI and similar resources.
-Earlier in 2023, the company announced an investment of more than $13 billion in OpenAI.
+In 2023, the company announced an investment of more than $13 billion in OpenAI.
 With the goal of sustaining the use of AI for various purposes, the investment gained a large amount of support following its comparison to the internet revolution.

 In the 1990s, Bill Gates released a memo that described the internet as a "tidal wave" that would have a large impact on Microsoft.
 While referencing this memo, Microsoft CEO Satya Nadella recently noted the similarities between internet and AI growth.
 Furthermore, Microsoft is aiming to use these tools to support innovation.